spanner/radiant-forum-extension/README.md

 * a basic forum.css that you will want to improve upon,
 * an admin/forum.css that you can probably leave alone,
-* a sample javascript front end.
-It uses mootools but in a very generic way and should be easy to adapt.
-* various useful images.
 * a sample layout that should be enough to let you experiment

 ## Load order